 Of course, that only happens if you’re engaging customers with strategic digital marketing.
 With digital marketing, you can reach customers on social media, search engines, and even other websites.
 All of these channels give eCommerce brands the means to build brand awareness and drive customers to take an action.

 For digital marketing to pay off for your eCommerce site, it’s a matter of understanding your audience and what drives their purchasing behavior.
 You also need to understand your brand’s position in the marketplace and what makes you different.
+Digital marketing strategies will vary based on your brand, whether you’re in the automotive, electronics, apparel industry, etc.

 That’s the only way you can compete in today’s hypercompetitive eCommerce landscape.
 It’s easier than ever for people to spin up a website, contract a drop shipping partner, and voila!
 They’ve got an online store.